 - Expectant mothers who have gestational diabetes should avoid or limit the intake of grapes.

-- Women who have ulcers and other issues with the digestive tract should avoid grapes till the condition is cured.
+- Women who have ulcers and other issues with the digestive tract should avoid grapes until the condition is cured.

 - Women who have problems with high blood sugar should avoid grapes.

-When you consume too many grapes at a time you may experience the following conditions as side-effects:
+When you consume too many grapes at once, you may experience the following conditions as side effects:

-Here are a few considerations you should keep in mind while eating grapes on a regular basis:
+Here are a few things to consider when eating grapes on a regular basis:

 - Be aware that grapes are rich in sugar.
-If you consume grape juice the natural dietary fibre of the fruit is lost.
-This means consuming too much grape juice can harm your blood sugar levels.
+If you consume grape juice, the natural dietary fibre of the fruit is lost.
+Consuming too much grape juice can harm your blood sugar levels.

-- Eating grape on an empty stomach could cause indigestion due to its acidic capacity.
+- Eating grapes on an empty stomach could cause indigestion due to their acidic capacity.

-- Consuming black grapes during pregnancy can cause digestive issues if your stomach is already weak, it may be best to avoid them.
+- Consuming black grapes during pregnancy can cause digestive issues if your stomach is already weak.

-- If you already have GERD, it may be best to avoid grapes till it settles.
+- If you already have GERD, it may be best to avoid grapes until it settles.

-Grape can be consumed by themselves but you could also eat them with your meal, here are a few innovative ways to incorporate grape into recipes that make up your diet:
+Grapes can be consumed as is, but you could also add them to your meals in innovative ways.
+Here’s how you can incorporate grapes into recipes that make up your diet:

 Simple Recipes With Grapes

-- Mix an assortment of grapes with kale, artichokes, arugula, pineapple, roasted beets and a blue cheese dressing.
-Toss it well for a refreshing and light summer salad.
+- Mix an assortment of grapes with kale, artichokes, arugula, pineapple, roasted beets, and a simple salad Toss it well; your refreshing and light salad is ready.

-- Mix yoghurt, an assortment of grapes and berries, some kale, pink salt, Tabasco, banana and blend for a power smoothie that packs a nutritional punch.
+- Mix yoghurt, an assortment of grapes and berries, some kale, pink salt and bananas and blend them together for a power smoothie that packs a nutritional punch.

-Is Eating Dry Grapes Or Raisins Safe During Pregnancy?
+1. Is Eating Dry Grapes or Raisins Safe During Pregnancy?

-Yes, in limited quantities eating dry grapes also known as raisins are considered safe during pregnancy.
-Remember only to consume a small handful, however, as overeating, it could carry some risk.
-In small doses, these raisins will give you a lot of energy and have great nutritional value.
+Yes, eating dry grapes or raisins in limited quantities is considered safe during pregnancy.
+Remember only to consume a small handful, however, as overeating it carries risks.
+In small doses, these nutritious raisins will give you a lot of energy.
 You can even mix them with cereal or porridge if you aren’t a fan of the flavour.

 Grape seeds can carry some risk if you are allergic or are on medications or supplements that may react badly when combined with these seeds.
 It is highly recommended that you consult your doctor before eating grapes with seeds.

 No, grapes that have a black spot are not safe for anyone.
-Those black spots are a type of mold.
-It is extremely poisonous and should be avoided at all cost.
+Those black spots are a type of mould.
+It is extremely poisonous and should be avoided at all costs.
 If the grape has a green and white spot on it that seems unnatural, avoid it.
 This could be a form of fungus that is also considered extremely poisonous.

-Grapes are rich in nutritional value, however, if you have gestational diabetes please avoid them.
+Grapes are rich in nutritional value, but if you have gestational diabetes, please avoid them.
 Consult your doctor about foods that can provide the same nutrients or consume nutritional supplements.
-Gestational diabetes can carry risk post pregnancy if not treated with care.

-Grape and other fruits are great sources of nutrition.
-It is highly recommended by dieticians that fruit is consumed during pregnancy to help balance out your body’s required minerals and vitamins.
-Remember, however, to talk to your doctor and plan a customised diet carefully as overcompensating for one ingredient can cause a nutritional imbalance.
-It is best to limit excessive use of any ingredient.
-Neither grape nor any other fruit can solely make up a diet, so remember to eat healthy.
+Grapes and other fruits are great sources of nutrition.
+Consuming fruits during pregnancy is highly recommended by dieticians to help balance out your body’s required minerals and vitamins.
+Remember, however, to talk to your doctor and plan a customised diet carefully, as overcompensating for one ingredient can cause a nutritional imbalance.
+It is best to limit the excessive intake of any food.
+Neither grapes nor any other fruit can solely make up a diet, so remember to eat healthily.
 Consult your dietician about the kind of food you can have with grapes as an accompaniment.
-It is also recommended that you eat small and frequent meals rather than large meals further apart.
-This is to help your body maintain a source of energy while keeping a healthy metabolic rate.
-Hydration is also a key part of any diet.
-Talk to your doctor to better understand the amount of water you should consume and how much water should come from food sources like fruit, soups and vegetables.
-It is highly recommended that you keep in touch with your doctor through your pregnancy and communicate any problems you may notice while on any diet.
+It is highly recommended that you keep in touch with your doctor throughout your pregnancy and communicate any problems you may notice while on any diet.

-Note: Before regulating a diet, it is best to consult a dietician for a more comprehensive diet plan based on your medical requirements, if you are not sure whether you are allergic to certain foods, you can get an allergy panel blood test done or incorporate small amounts of ingredients before starting the diet to eliminate the risk of allergies.
+Note: It is best to consult a dietician for a more comprehensive diet plan based on your medical requirements if you are not sure whether you are allergic to certain foods.
+You can get an allergy panel blood test done, or you could incorporate small amounts of ingredients before starting the diet to eliminate the risk of allergies.